Download marketplace items from Azure to Azure Stack

 There are two scenarios for connecting to the Azure Marketplace:

-- A connected scenario - that requires your Azure Stack environment to be connected to the internet.
+- A connected scenario - requires your Azure Stack environment to be connected to the internet.
 You use the Azure Stack portal to locate and download items.

 See Azure Marketplace items for Azure Stack for a list of the marketplace items you can download.